SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 ### Similarity strategies
 Alerts are considered similar if a list of fields defined by the similarity strategy have the same values for all events.
 Some fields may also be grouped together to specify that their values may be swapped.
-There are three main strategies to define similarity of events.
+There are three possibilities to define the similarity strategy to use.
 By order:

 1. [Similarity is forced by the rule](#similarity-by-rule)
 2. [Similarity is forced by event](#similarity-by-event)